olivier-kozak/InlineResources/README.md

 # InlineResources #

-*InlineResources* is a small tool that can be used to inline resources in C++ executables and libraries.
+*InlineResources* is a small tool that can be used to inline resources within C++ executables and libraries.

 It works in combination with [CMake](https://cmake.org/).